 A panel of experts Thursday set forth a plan for getting rid of thousands of tons of highly radioactive nuclear waste.

 Most of it is spent fuel from nuclear power reactors.
 It was supposed to go to a repository in Nevada called Yucca Mountain, but the government has abandoned that plan.

-CHRISTOPHER JOYCE, BYLINE: Yucca Mountain was largely done in by Nevadans who didn't want their state to be the country's nuclear waste dump.
-Some also questioned how geologically secure the underground storage site would be.
+Yucca Mountain was largely done in by Nevadans, led by powerful Democratic Senate Majority Leader Harry Reid, who didn't want their state to be the country's nuclear waste dump.
+Some also questioned how geologically secure the underground storage site would be — especially environmental groups.

-Now, the Blue Ribbon Commission on America's Nuclear Future has a new plan.
-Commission member General Brent Scowcroft says it hinges on convincing the public that a new site can be safe.
+Commission member Brent Scowcroft says the new plan should be "consent-based" — it must hinge on convincing the public that a new site will be safe.

 "It's psychological," says Scowcroft, who spent two years with the commission working on a solution.
 "People don't understand nuclear waste.
 The problem itself is solvable."
 He notes that other countries, such as Sweden and Finland, have won local approval for permanent waste dumps, and found safe geological sites.

 Scowcroft says this worked for the military's dump site in New Mexico's salt caverns, near the city of Carlsbad.
 "Salt is one of the most attractive mediums for permanent disposal," says Scowcroft.
 "And we found in visiting there that the people of the region generally are supportive of taking on additional burden."

 The commission, however, wasn't asked to pick a site, just to set up a process to find one.
 For decades, the country's commercial waste has been sitting in "temporary" steel and concrete casks at nuclear power plants.
 The new plan would finally gather all that waste into interim holding sites while a permanent geological dump is built.